 Read more on each of these principles that help foster happiness, here

-Here below are few more reads that will help you foster happiness
+Here below are a few more reads that will help you foster happiness

 Learning to flow through these life experiences:

-Consistently ask yourself how can you be present to life and make the most of these experiences?
+Consistently ask yourself how can you be present in life and make the most of these experiences.

 Life is like the sky, sometimes cloudy, other times, very clouded.
 The same sky offers a completely different view depending on the time of the day.
-At night it is full of stars and the waning or the waxing moon.
+At night it is full of stars and the waning or waxing moon.
 During the day, it is full of light.
-Artificial lighting of cities make the beautiful star-studded sky hazy.
+The artificial lighting of cities makes the beautiful star-studded sky hazy.

-When you are experiencing rainy days, take an umbrella or sit tight, be patient, clear days are just round the corner.
+When you are experiencing rainy days, take an umbrella or sit tight, be patient and clear days are just around the corner.
 If you always want a clear sky, you may have to live in the normally inhabitable deserts.
-When life appears dark like the sky on the night of the new moon, you can settle your gaze at the glimmering stars.
+When life appears dark like the sky on the night of the new moon, you can settle your gaze on the glimmering stars.
 When the sun is spewing fire, do not stare at it.
 Let it be certain in your mind that all the colors of the sky are only the most temporary phases.
 Read more here.

 Do work that is meaningful:

 How can meaningful work leave us with positive life experiences?

 It’s rather simple: we feel together and fulfilled when we make a positive impact on the world around us.
 This gives us meaning.
 No matter how important your job may be, if you don’t feel that it’s meaningful, you won’t feel content.
 There is something quite extraordinary about a meaningful pursuit: it makes you feel you are in control.